filswan/fs3/README.md

 ```sh
 bash db_setup.sh
 ```
-It’ll prompt for the password of the current user.It’ll prompt for the password of the current user.
-You need to provide the password and hit the `Enter` keyboard.Then it'll prompt for the password of the database user.
-Type `root` and hit the `Enter` keyboard.
+It’ll prompt for the password of the current user.
+You need to provide the password and hit the `Enter/Return` keyboard.Then it'll prompt for the password of the database user.
+Type `root` and hit the `Enter/Return` keyboard.

 #### 2.5 Set up FS3 configuration
 Set up and customize FS3 configuration by making modifications on `.env` file, which stores your information as environment variables.
 An example config is given as `.env.example` for reference.